GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I think the best way to make JavaScript better would be to make it smaller.
-If we could just get it down to what it does really well and remove the features that add little or no value, it’s actually a better language.
+> ### There are two major products that come out of Berkeley: LSD and UNIX.
+We don't believe this to be a coincidence.
 >
-> ~ *Douglas Crockford*
+> ~ *Jeremy S. Anderson*

 ---
 ## 🏎 Quick Facts